-- Six resonator/filter channels - Variable "Q" (Resonance) ranges from classic band-pass to highly resonant ringing - Ring of 20 full-color lights displays the channel frequency - · Channel frequencies move about the scale using Rotation and Spread - Rotation "spins" the frequencies around the scale - Spread controls the gap between neighboring bands - Morph creates a variable speed cross-fade when the channels are rotated or spread - Lock buttons prevent each channel from changing in frequency (resonance can also be locked) - Freq Nudge knobs create de-tuning effects, or are useful for picking out a precise frequency - Frequency CV input (1V/octave) for even and odd bands (flip switch selects single or multiple channel control) Adjustable tracking compensation and offset - Stereo inputs and outputs stagger the bands into evens/odds for an immersive stereo field - Spectral content outputs for each channel (Env Out jacks) allow for vocoding (spectral transfer) - Switch selects Fast or Slow tracking speeds, or trigger outputs - ° Trigger output mode fires a trigger when envelope crosses a threshold: useful for extracting a beat from music - Sliders and CV jacks control each filter's level - · Slew switch applies slew-limiting to the CV level jacks, which prevents clicking from clocks or triggers - Each bank has 11 scales of 20 frequencies/notes each - Scale banks for Western, Shrutis (India), Chromatic, Diatonic, Micro-tonal 17-note/octave, Gamelan (Pelog and Slendro), Bohlen-Pierce 13-note tritave, Wendy Carlos's Alpha and Gamma scales.
-Both equal tempered and just intonation tunings - Rotation/Spread moves about an entire bank, or can be limited to a single scale - White noise is normalized to the inputs, so the SMR can be used without an external signal - Settings and LED color scheme can be saved and recalled in multiple banks
+- Six resonator/filter channels - Variable "Q" (Resonance) ranges from classic band-pass to highly resonant ringing - New in v5: Second resonator can be faded in for additional Q (see page 13) - Ring of 20 full-color lights displays the channel frequency - Channel frequencies move about the scale using Rotation and Spread - ° Rotation "spins" the frequencies around the scale - ° Spread controls the gap between neighboring bands - Morph creates a variable speed cross-fade when the channels are rotated or spread - Lock buttons prevent each channel from changing in frequency (resonance can also be locked) - Freq Nudge knobs create de-tuning effects, or are useful for picking out a precise frequency - Frequency CV input (1V/octave) for even and odd bands (flip switch selects single or multiple channel control) [°] Adjustable tracking compensation and offset - Stereo inputs and outputs stagger the bands into evens/odds for an immersive stereo field - Spectral content outputs for each channel (Env Out jacks) allow for vocoding (spectral transfer) - Switch selects Fast or Slow tracking speeds, or trigger outputs Trigger outputs made fines a trigger when envelope areases at the - Trigger output mode fires a trigger when envelope crosses a threshold: useful for extracting a beat from music New in v5: Trigger threshold level can be saved independently of channel audio level (see page 18) - New in v5: 1V/Oct outputs for each channel for using the SMR as a sequencer or chord machine with external VCOs ° Glissando (glide) can be enabled (see page 18) - Sliders and CV jacks control each filter's level - · Slew switch applies slew-limiting to the CV level jacks, which prevents clicking from clocks or triggers - Each bank has 11 scales of 20 frequencies/notes each - Scale banks for Major and Minor scales and chords (new in v5), Western intervals and triads, Penatonic scales, Shrutis (India), Chromatic, Diatonic, Micro-tonal 17-note/octave, Mesopotamian, Gamelan (Pelog and Slendro), Bohlen-Pierce 13-note tritave, Wendy Carlos's Alpha and Gamma scales.
+Equal temperament and Just Intonation tunings (see back page) - Rotation/Spread moves about an entire bank, or can be limited to a single scale - New in v5: Each channel can be fine-tuned by cents and/or transposed by a whole number of semitones (p.
+11-12) - New in v5: Specific notes on the light ring can be "forbidden", blocking out certain frequencies (see page 16) - White noise is normalized to the inputs, so the SMR can be used without an external signal - Settings and LED color scheme can be saved and recalled in multiple banks